-Each patient should be able to get to and from the hospital in a reasonable time and in reasonable comfort without detriment to his or her medical condition.
+Each patient should be able to get to and from the hospital in a reasonable time and in reasonable comfort without detriment to their medical condition.

-Where it is needed, the Barnsley Hospital patient transport services aims to provide a quality, punctual and professional service that will support and complement the provision of health care at Barnsley Hospital.
+Where it is needed, the Barnsley Hospital patient transport services aims to provide a quality, punctual and professional service.
+Patient transport aims to support and complement the provision of healthcare at Barnsley Hospital.

 The majority of patients coming to the hospital for an appointment do not need professional help to do this; they are able to transport themselves.

 For some patients, travelling to hospital by public transport is impossible because of their medical condition.
-For these patients, we have a non-emergency transport service that offers the patient the ability to get to and from hospital with trained medical personnel who can assist them throughout their journey.
+For these patients, we have a non-emergency transport service that offers the patient the ability to get to and from hospital, alongside trained medical personnel who can assist them throughout their journey.

 Non-emergency patient transport will only be arranged where it is judged by a medically qualified professional that the patient’s health would suffer through the use of public or private transport.

-To be eligible/qualify for patient transport the patient will have:
+To qualify for patient transport the patient will have:

-- A need for the facilities available on an ambulance (i.e. oxygen)
+- a need for the facilities available on an ambulance (such as oxygen)

 If you feel you have a medical need for transport but are not sure if you are eligible, please contact your doctor or nurse to discuss this.